-Frigid, windy temperatures are hard on the body—anything and everything from your bones, muscles, hair, skin and lips all suffer in cold, harsh climates.
+Frigid, windy temperatures are hard on the body—anything and everything from your bones, muscles, hair, skin, and lips all suffer in cold, harsh climates.
 Since lips don’t contain oil glands like the rest of your skin does, they often become chapped much more easily than other areas where your skin is exposed.
+This makes it essential to have a good lip care routine to keep your lips soft and healthy all year round.

 Nobody enjoys the look and feel of chapped lips.
 (Is there anything more uncomfortable than the frequent feeling of burning, cracked lips?)
 Since we’re constantly licking our puckers throughout the day as we speak, eat and drink, they tend to dry out pretty quickly.